-Start at Dubrovnik Airport, where we will be met by our leader.
-We then transfer (about 1 hour) by road to Trebinje in Bosnia & Herzegovina.
-Our trip begins with a welcome dinner in a beautiful setting of a local winery set up in the hills above the town. * Hotel Platani/Hotel Leotar or similar*
+The trip begins late afternoon in Trebinje in Bosnia & Herzegovina.
+After a main briefing with your leader, the group will enjoy a welcome dinner in a beautiful setting of a local winery set up in the hills above the town. * Hotel Platani or similar*

 In the morning we transfer to our hotel in Sutjeska National Park, before continuing to the tranquil lake of Donje Bare.
 After lunch we walk through a beech forest and open mountainous terrain to the summit of Ugljesin Peak (1858m), for one of the best panoramic views of the Zelengora peaks and the rock face wall of Volujak.
 We continue the stunning circuit back to Gornje Bare lake via the Tovamica Ridge (1.5 hours) with Bosnia's highest peaks a constant companion on the horizon.
-We then transfer back to the hotel in the Tjentiste Valley,for a well deserved dinner.
-Walk Profile: Approximately 4- 5 hours walking, ascent- 560m/descent-623m, 8km. *Hotel Mladost*
+We then transfer back to the hotel in the Tjentiste Valley for a well deserved dinner. *Hotel Mladost or similar*

 We transfer to Lokva Derneciste (approx. 1 hour) and head for Bosnia’s highest peak, Maglic Mountain (2,386m), through forest and open mountainous terrain.
 The ascent itself will take approximately 3-4 hours over fairly well-maintained mountain trails with steep cliffs and is by far the most demanding part of today’s trek.
-Please note it is not recommended for anyone suffering from vertigo.
+Please note. this walk is not suitable for anyone suffering from vertigo.
 Each step takes us further above the surrounding peaks until we reach the summit.
 Here we have lunch and enjoy wonderful views over Montenegro and of our next stop, the emerald green waters of Trnovacko Lake.
-After descending to the lake in the afternoon we head for Prijevor where we meet our transfer to the hotel in Tjentiste.
-Walk Profile: Approximately 8-9 hours walking, ascent- 1306m/descent- 1289m,15km. *Hotel Mladost*
+After descending to the lake in the afternoon we head for Prijevor where we meet our transfer to the hotel in Tjentiste. *Hotel Mladost or similar*

-Transfer to Sarajevo, at the heart of the Balkan Peninsula.
-After a tour of the major historical, cultural and war sites in the city that will help us to piece together its complex and fascinating history, the afternoon is free to explore the city. *Hotel Hecco or similar*
+Transfer to the Bosnian capital of Sarajevo, at the heart of the Balkan Peninsula.
+After arrival we take a tour of the major historic, cultural and war sites in the city that will help us to piece together its complex and intriguing history.
+The afternoon is then free to explore. *Hotel Hecco or similar*

-Our tour ends in Dubrovnik.
-Should you wish to spend more time in this beautiful Croatian city please ask our sales team about post tour nights.
+The trip ends this morning after breakfast in Dubrovnik.
+Should you wish to spend more time in this beautiful Croatian town please ask our sales team about post tour nights.

 * 8 nights hotels, all rooms have en suite facilities * 5 days point-to-point and circular walks * Group normally 5 to 15, plus leaders.
 Min age 16 yrs * Altitude maximum 2,386m, average 1880m * Full porterage throughout

-All breakfasts, 5 picnic lunches and 4 dinners are included on this trip.
-Typical Meals: Breakfast in Sutjeska will be a choice of warm or cold set meal.
+All breakfasts, 5 picnic lunches and 4 dinners are included on this trip. *Typical Meals:* Breakfast across the Balkans usually consists of bread and pastries, dairy products such as yoghurt and cheese, cereal, eggs cooked in a variety of ways, smoked meats, honey, tea and coffee, milk and juices.
+Breakfast in Sutjeska will be a choice of warm or cold set meal.
 In Sarajevo, Mostar and Dubrovnik there will be a choice between hot and cold buffet.
 Lunches will be picnics including bread, cheese, sausage, meat and vegetarian pate, salad, chocolate bars, cookies, trail mix, and coffee/tea.
 Evening meals in Sutjeska are 3 courses, and include a soup, selection of traditionally prepared meat, vegetables and a dessert.
-Vegetarian and special diets can be catered for, but options are limited throughout Bosnia & Herzegovina - please inform the office of any specific requirements upon booking.
+Typical Bosnian cuisine consists of ingredients such as tomatoes, potatoes, onions, garlic, peppers, cucumbers, mushrooms, spinach, courgette, beans and dairy products such as milk, cheese, pavlaka (sour cream) and Kajmak (similar to clotted cream).
+Meat dishes usually consist of beef and lamb and specialties include cevapi, burek, dolma (stuffed vegetables with meat) and goulash.
+Desserts often have an Eastern influence with baklava being very popular.
+The alcoholic drink rakija made from apples or plums is common in this region also.
+Croatian & Montenegrin cuisine both share similarities to Bosnian cuisine but are also heavily influenced by Greek and Italian cuisines.
+Vegetarian and special dietary requirements can be catered for, but options are limited throughout Bosnia & Herzegovina - please inform our sales team of any specific requirements upon booking.